Recipe Overview

 - Peel and seed the red bell peppers.
 Blend until smooth, then strain through a fine sieve.

-- Whisk the potato starch into the pepper purée and cook gently until it reaches a silky fondue consistency.
+- Whisk the potato starch into the pepper puree and cook gently until it reaches a silky fondue consistency.

 Service Suggestions

-- Serve as an amuse-bouche.
+- Serve as a one-bite amuse-bouche.

-- Pair with sparkling wine or Sangiovese.
+- Pair with Sangiovese or a dry sparkling wine.

 | Calories | 110 kcal |